 I still remember my first arrival at Indira Gandhi International Airport (DEL).
 After a long flight, the transition from the air-conditioned terminal to the city centre is the moment you truly "arrive."
 Based on my experience, you have three distinct paths, and each comes with its own "logic."

-The Metro (The "Pro" Move): If you land between 5:00 AM and 11:30 PM, the Delhi Airport Express Metro is a awesome.
-It’s clean, incredibly fast, and costs only about ₹60 (less than $1) to reach New Delhi Railway Station.
-I’ve used this many times to skip the legendary Delhi traffic.
+The Metro (The "Pro" Move): The Delhi Airport Express Metro is fantastic if you arrive between 5:00 AM and 11:30 PM.
+It is quite quick, hygienic, and only costs about ₹60 (less than $1) to get to the New Delhi Railway Station.
+I've frequently utilized this to avoid the infamous traffic in Delhi.

-Ride-Sharing Apps: If you have data, Uber and Ola have dedicated pickup zones.
-Usually, a trip to South Delhi or the centre will cost between ₹600 and ₹900 ($7–$11) depending on "surge" pricing.
+Ride-Sharing Apps: Uber and Ola have specific pickup zones if you have data.
+Depending on "surge" pricing, a trip to South Delhi or the center often costs between ₹600 and ₹900 ($7–$11).

 Use Official Train Booking Portals